tanzu-end-to-end/tap-workshop/workshop/content/exercises/04-Deployment.md

 url: https://app-live-view.{{ ingress_domain }}
 ```

-Select the dashboard titled spring-sensors-{{ session_namespace }}.
+Drill down into the spring-sensors application and select one of the rows.
 Here Cody can get a live view of diagnostic information about his running application, and troubleshoot any issues in the deployment.